Are you a Chucker, Dunker or Floater?

 It’s the same with fly fishing; we can divide ourselves into any combination of Chucking, Dunking or Floating.

-The Chucker uses a single-handed, or a two-handed Spey rod, to toss a fluffy/fuzzy streamer half way across the universe; then he drags the fly back at breakneck speed in the hope of enticing an attacking trout onto his hook.
-Bank bonking the fly as near as possible to the river edge will get the odd biggie to bite.
+uses a single-handed, or a two-handed Spey rod, to toss a fluffy/fuzzy streamer half way across the universe; then he drags the fly back at breakneck speed in the hope of enticing an attacking trout onto his hook.
+Bank-bonking the fly as near as possible to the river edge will get the odd biggie to bite.

-The Chucker has gotten fed up with the piddly tiddlers and will spend hours and hours rapidly wading downstream, and will on average catch nothing on any given day.
-Only once-in-a-while will he get the blast of a bite whilst dreaming about the delayed supper that his wife is slowly heating to crispy remnant hood.
+The Chucker has gotten fed up with the piddly tiddlers and will spend hours and hours energetically wading downstream, and will on average catch nothing on any given day.
+Only once-in-a-while will he get the blast of a bite whilst dreaming about the delayed supper that his wife is slowly heating to a crispy remnant-hood.

 Those fish he catches are memories that are engrained, those meals, however, are best buried into oblivion.

-The Dunker uses a short excuse of a leader, weighted to hell, and lobs his nymph about five yards upstream, then bounces the whole kitandkabboodle between the rocks on the river bed.
+uses a short excuse of a leader, weighted to hell, and lobs his nymph about five yards upstream, then bounces the whole kit-and-kabboodle between the rocks on the river bed.

 The first is the Upstream Floater…the die hard dry fly fisherperson, who meticulously and artistically can drop his dry fly on a dime, then can coax the fly in a seam, without any drag, until it gets nabbed by the fish.